How to setup PayPal Standard (and sandbox account) in WooCommerce?

 Next, click the Payments tab.

 Then, enable the PayPal payment method and click Setup.

 Next, add in your PayPal email address.If you have not created a PayPal account yet, create a business account before proceeding.
 You will need a business account to get your API keys from PayPal.

 Step 2: Get NVP/SOAP Integration (Classic) credentials

-Next, on the “Website Payments” page, scroll down to “NVP/SOAP Integration (Classic)” heading and click “Manage API credentials”.
+Next, scroll down to “NVP/SOAP Integration (Classic)” heading and click “Manage API credentials”.

-Finally, paste these values in your PayPal settings on WooCommerce and click Save Changes.
+Finally, paste these values in the API credentials section.
+Save Changes.

 Step 3: Enable Instant Payment Notifications (IPN)

-If you want to enable Instant Payment Notifications, click enable IPN on your WooCommerce settings page.
+If you want to enable Instant Payment Notifications, click “Enable IPN email notifications” on your PayPal settings in WooCommerce.

-Next, go back to your PayPal dashboard and to your Website payments page.
+Next, go back to your PayPal settings > Website payments.
+Under API access click Update.